emaliemcmahon/cogscifi2023/schedule.md

 ---
 layout: page
 title: Schedule
-description: The weekly event schedule.
+description: The daily topic and reading schedule
 ---

-# Weekly Schedule
+# Daily Schedule

 {% for schedule in site.schedules %}
 {{ schedule }}